Properties of Dynamical Black Hole Entropy: Dynamical Black Hole Entropy is Improved Noether Charge

 An immediate corollary of the above two conditions is that $\delta_\phi S_\text{dyn} = \delta S_\text{dyn}$, i.e., the field-only variation is equivalent to full variation of $S_\text{dyn}$.
 The reason for this is that a field variation does not act on $\kappa_3$, since the surface gravity variation only depends on the variation of the vector field $\delta \xi^a$, see \eqref{varkappa}, assuming our gauge conditions for the perturbation hold.
 This implies $\delta_\phi \mathbf Q_\xi \cceq \kappa \delta_\phi (\mathbf Q_\xi / \kappa_3)$.
 Thus, combining this with \eqref{bphibla}, it follows that we can write

-This means that at first order the variation of $S_\text{dyn}$ is independent of $\delta \xi$.
+This means that at first order the variation of $S_\text{dyn}$ is independent of $\delta \xi$, which also follows immediately from the defining relation \eqref{vardynennoether} for $\delta S_{\text{dyn}}$.
 Thus the variation of~the horizon Killing field, and hence also of the surface gravity, is absent in the first law.

 Given that the two conditions above are satisfied, we can define the dynamical entropy as the \emph{improved Noether charge} $\tilde{\mathbf Q}_\xi$ (see, e.g., \cite{Wald:1999wa,Harlow:2019yfa,Freidel:2020svx,Freidel:2020ayo, Shi:2020csw,Chandrasekaran:2020wwn,Freidel:2021cjp}) up to linear order in the perturbation away from stationarity,